PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

 ## Obtaining and accessing the outputs

 The following example shows how the user of an espy-annotated function can obtain and access the `out` variable.
 Continuing with the example from Section [Code markup](@ref code-markup), we assume that we have the results `ΔX` for which we want to extract intermediate results.
-Typicaly `ΔX` has been obtained in a numerical procedure that made use of the fast code generated from the annotated code.
+Typically `ΔX` has been obtained in a numerical procedure that made use of the fast code generated from the annotated code.
 For a simple example:

 ```jldoctest EspyDemo; output = false
 nel  = 10